risc0/risc0/bonsai/ethereum-relay/README.md

 ![Bonsai Relay Diagram](images/bonsai_relay.png)

-1. Some user's logic execution of a given user smart contract gets delegated to be executed and proven on Bonsai.
+1. Some user's logic execution of a given user's smart contract gets delegated to be executed and proven on Bonsai.
    The [Bonsai Relay Contract](../ethereum/contracts/BonsaiRelay.sol) exposes an interface `Request Callback` that triggers an event that is caught by the `Ethereum Bonsai Relayer`.
 2. The relayer forwards the proof request to Bonsai.
 3. The relayer queries Bonsai to get a Snark proof of the requested computation as well as its result embedded into a journal.